surma/surma.dev/content/things/portrait-mode.md

 <figcaption>Rays that enter the lens parallel to the lens axis will intersect the focal point.<br>(Orange points are interactive!)</figcaption>
 </figure>

+Since we are talking about thin lenses here, the reverse works as well: Rays that enter the lens by crossing the focal point when exit the lens parallel to the lens axis.
+This rule is surprisingly powerful and was my main tool while working all of this out.

+Light in real life is barely ever parallel, but rather radiating out into all directions from a light source.
+Let’s imagine we have a point light that sends light rays into all directions, and we put it on one side of our lens.
+Where would we have to hold a piece of paper to see the light re-focused into a single point?
+There will be light rays hitting every part of our lens, but all we need to focus on is two of them: The one light ray that is parallel to the lens axis, and the other ray that intersects the focal point on that side of the lens.
+We know exactly how these rays will behave and they will (most likely) also intersect on the _other_ side of the lens.
+And where these two lines cross, all other rays will also join in.

 <figure>